 Navigating through the world of scripts can seem overwhelming, but a good place to start is a post here on Search Engine Journal providing use cases and resources to get started with scripts.

-Luckily you don’t need a PhD in computer science because there are resources online with free or templated scripts.
+Luckily, you don’t need a Ph.D. in computer science — there are plenty of resources online with free or templated scripts.

 8. Voice Search Preparation

 You may not be getting a large number of voice searches yet.
 Most advertisers aren’t.

 Be ready to respond to information voice searchers are seeking or negative-out the irrelevant searches.